 The American "church" is made up of soft, lazy, lukewarm "believers."
 We don't want tough times to take us away from our sports fanaticism, our love affair with Hollywood, or change our easy-going, smooth lifestyles.
 "Clapping" for our modern religious entertainers must come to an end, being replaced with mourning and weeping over our national sins.
 We must come to "love the truth," not have our ears tickled with heresy.
 We must quit wallowing in our self-esteem.
 We must remember that at one time it was "costly" to be a Christian.
 Jesus said, "count the cost" (Luke 14:28), and even if we do not like to hear it, we must acknowledge that it is so.
 Truth hurts, but truth endures.

-"Are you willing to go to prison for your Christian faith?"
+Is anyone sold out to Christ today?
+Yes, maybe a few "fanatics" here and there.
+These are truly "consecrated" and "committed" to Him, regardless of what it costs them.
+They take seriously the claims of Christ, when He said, "Deny yourself, and take up your cross daily, and follow me" (Luke 9:23).
+But few want to hear this.
+A preacher recently asked,"Are you willing to go to prison for your Christian faith?"
 Most "Christians" would undoubtedly (and without hesitation) say, "No." Most of us are totally ashamed of Christ in the daily arena of life, and we have no desire to "go to prison" for Him, for we do not really believe He is "Lord of all" (Acts 10:36).
 How shameful it is for us to "profess" Christ in a secluded church building (fairly easy to do), then deny Him in the workplace, at school, or at home!

 Remember that "Christian" in Scripture means "of Christ, belongs to Christ."
 This is so much more than a mere outward profession of Christ, or being manipulated by the "rules" of men and their denominations.
 What some call "fanaticism," others would call "normal" or "healthy" Christianity.
 We should all want to be "normal Christians," but if we are, it will bring us persecution, as it always has.
 So Paul admonishes us, "Walk in the Spirit" (Galatians 5:16).

 As we read through the book of Acts, we see much that the modern church would call "fanatical" or "extreme."
 Like Paul's testimony causing "the riot" at Ephesus (Acts 19), or his heroic courage aboard ship when encountering the storm "Euroclydon" on his voyage to Rome (Acts 27).
 The lax and lazy "Christianity" of our day wants none of this!
-We want only to preserve our soft American lifestyle, free from any and all persecution, and this just proves how far removed our so-called faith is from the genuine faith of the New Testament.
+We want only to preserve our soft American lifestyle, free from any and all persecution, and this just proves how far removed our so-called faith is from the genuine faithof the New Testament.
 Those who belong to Christ are clearly said to be "called, and chosen, and faithful" (Revelation 17:14).
 The question is, Are we?

 Without holiness no man shall see the Lord.
 Hebrews 12:14